 whether the ID was chosen by a user.

 Unique identifiers should use a maximum length of 64 characters, though this limit may be expanded as necessary.
-64 characters should be sufficient for most purposes as even UUIDs are only 60 characters.
+64 characters should be sufficient for most purposes as even UUIDs only require 36 characters.

 TL;DR: Unicode values should be stored in Normalization Form C.